Mach-web/Flower_Image_Classifier/README.md

 Project code for Udacity's AI Programming with Python Nanodegree program.
 In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.

+# Data

+This project uses flower data which can be ([downloaded here](https://s3.amazonaws.com/content.udacity-data.com/nd089/flower_data.tar.gz))

+For this project, I have named the data folder  '/flower_data'.

 # Specifications

 In this first part of the project, you'll work through a Jupyter notebook to implement an image classifier with PyTorch.
 We'll provide some tips and guide you, but for the most part the code is left up to you.